SebTheRed/ARL/CONTRIBUTING.md

 # Contributing to ARL

 First off, thank you for considering contributing to ARL.
-It's people like you that make ARL such a great tool.
+It is the people like you that make ARL such a great tool.
-Secondly, to prove your Trophy on ARL only post what you've committed after its been approved!
+Secondly, to prove your "Team ARL" Trophy on ARL only post what you have committed after it has been approved!

 # Copyright
+- Read LICENSE.
+- The Software is shared with the intention of community development of the production app.
+- All modifications of The Software are expected to be contributed back to the main project.

 # How Can I Contribute?
 - Make a pull request (I think?
 Idk I'm still new to this)
+- Once your code is approved you can post the "Team ARL" Trophy

 # How Do I Submit A Bug Report?